rotators/fonline-json/README.md

 ### About JSON

 JSON is a lightweight data-interchange format, which can be used for example for configuration files or to store any other data in human-readable form.
-It's widely supported (there are implementations in most languages) and easy to work with.
+It's widely supported (there are implementations in all popular languages) and easy to work with.
 For more information about JSON, go to [json.org](http://json.org/).